lbragstad/notes/code-review-checklist.md

 * Does the patch need a migration of any kind?

-> If so, how painful will it be for ops?
+> If so, how painful will it be for operators?
 Can it be improved?
-As developers, we
-> can provider migration-Advil in multiple ways, like tooling and
-> documentation.
-Proactively documenting a migration impact will result in less
+Migration
+> scripts and well written documentation go a long way for operators.
+As the
+> developers of a feature, is there a way we can ease the migration with a
+> script or tool?
+Also, proactively documenting the behavior of an upgrade or
-> bugs opened later!
+> migration results in less bugs opened later!

 ### Patch Size & Structure

-* Is the patch greater than 500 LOC?
+* Is the patch more than 500 LOC?

 > Does this patch feel far too complicated to review all at once?
 Should it be
 > broken down into a series of patches?
 Breaking a monolithic patch into
-> several bite-sized patches makes them more reviewable.
+> several bite-sized patches can be a daunting task but it makes the overall
+> change much more reviewable.
+As you review a series of changes, you should be
+> able to see a positive progression towards the author's goal with each patch.

 ### Reviewing Previous Comments

-* Have you commented on this patch before and where your comments answered?
+* Have you commented on this patch before and were your comments addressed?

 > It's good to go back and see what caught your eye previously.
 Maybe the
 > author, or another reviewer, responded to your comment.
 It's also important